 Paul Winder From Residential Estates

-Robert Jones: Hi, welcome, it’s Rob from Property Investments UK, and in today’s video, we’re going to be looking at investing in serviced residences in the UK and a complete guide to how that works.
+Robert Jones: Hi, welcome, it’s Rob from Property Investments UK, and in today’s video, we’re going to be looking at investing in serviced residences in the UK and trying to provide a complete guide as to how that works.

 In today’s video, we’re going to be looking at what’s coming up in our mini-series on serviced accommodation.